5 min read

 All in all, it's a translation we're proud of: fluid enough to be enjoyable on screen yet rich and humorous enough to be memorable.

-Although the translation was completed and delivered on time, the game so far has only been available in English.
+Although the translation was completed and delivered on time, the game was only available in English.
+Studio MDHR mentioned adding the other languages at a later date, via a patch, but months and years passed... to no avail.